Central College (Iowa): Major buildings

 Maytag Student Center—During the summer of 2014, the student center underwent a $3.1 million renovation to Maytag Student Center made possible by the Fred Maytag Family foundation.
 The renovations include a new workout facility, a new Student Activity Center and additional Fred's dining area.

-The Roe Center—Named after Central's 20th president, Dr. David H. Roe, was completed in the fall of 2009.
-The $17 million facility houses the education, psychology and communication departments, as well as Community-Based Learning.
-Central was awarded a platinum Leadership in Energy and Environmental Design (LEED) rating from the United States Green Building Council (USGBC) for the design of the Roe Center.
+The Roe Center—Named after Central's 20th president, David H. Roe, was completed in the fall of 2009.
+The $17 million facility houses the education and psychology departments, as well as Community-Based Learning.
+Central College was awarded a platinum Leadership in Energy and Environmental Design (LEED) rating from the United States Green Building Council (USGBC) for the design of the Roe Center.
 The facility features environmentally friendly building practices and an energy efficient building design, such as a green roof, natural ventilating system, radiant floor heating/cooling system and daylight harvesting systems.

 Vermeer Science Center—Underwent a $20 million renovation in 2003, and was the first building in the state of Iowa and the first science building in the nation to be recognized as a green building by the U.S. Green Building Council.
-It was subsequently given a silver LEED (Leadership in Energy and Environmental Design) rating.
-The mathematics, computer science, physics, biology and chemistry departments are located in this building.
-Vermeer features many study spaces and quiet tables located outside the professors’ offices are to encourage student/faculty interaction.
+It was subsequently awarded a silver LEED (Leadership in Energy and Environmental Design) rating.
+The mathematics, computer science, physics, biology and chemistry departments are located in the building.
+Vermeer features many study spaces and quiet tables located outside professors’ offices that encourage student/faculty interaction.

-Weller Center for Business and International Studies—Built in 1999, it was Central's first step in green building featuring natural light, solar panels and carpet out of recycled materials in every room.
-It contains the business, foreign language and international studies departments.
+Weller Center for Business and International Studies—Built in 1999, it was Central's first step in green building featuring natural light, solar panels and carpet made of recycled materials in every room.
+It contains the business, foreign language, international studies and communication studies departments.

 Central Market—Central's main dining facility.
 It is designed to resemble a European marketplace.

 Geisler Library—Holds nearly a quarter of a million resources including books, magazines, newspapers, music, reference periodicals, microfilm, historical information and art.

-Kuyper Athletic Complex—The Ron and Joyce Schipper Stadium received new Fieldturf in the summer of 2013.
-The field is surrounded by a 400-meter BSS 1000 polyurethane track which also house dual runways for jumping events and a two-way pole vault pit.
+Kuyper Athletic Complex—The Ron and Joyce Schipper Stadium replaced its Fieldturf in 2024.
+The field is surrounded by a 400-meter BSS 1000 polyurethane track which also houses dual runways for jumping events and a two-way pole vault pit.
 The H.S.
-Kuyper Fieldshouse houses a 200-meter track and five tennis courts.
+Kuyper Fieldhouse houses a 200-meter track and five tennis courts.
 The surface is Mondotrack, which is the same surface used in the 2008 Olympic games in Beijing.

 Academics

-Central offers 73 academic programs and pre-professional advising, including the college's newest major, engineering.
-The 14 pre-professional programs include medicine, law, nursing and pharmacy.
+Central offers more than 60 academic programs and pre-professional advising.
+Pre-professional programs include medicine, law, nursing and pharmacy.
 Academic programs include: accounting, athletic training, biology, communication studies, computer science, education, music, natural science, physics and languages.
-85 percent of faculty have a PhD or terminal degree.
+74% of faculty have a PhD or other terminal degree.
 The average class size is 16 students and the student to faculty ratio is 12–1.

-About 50 percent of Central students study abroad at some point.
+Central students are encouraged to get involved in off-campus experiences during their time on campus.
 Central offers year-round programs around the world.
 Summer programs are also available in many locations.